Sajidjameel/Northline-express/README.md

 Hello, I’m **Sajid Jamil**, an experienced **BigCommerce developer** with a passion for building high-performing, scalable eCommerce platforms.
 The **Northline Express** project demonstrates my ability to develop feature-rich solutions that improve the customer journey while achieving business objectives.
 From secure payments to advanced filtering options, I focus on delivering eCommerce experiences that drive customer satisfaction and business growth.

-If you're looking to build or optimize an eCommerce platform on **BigCommerce**, feel free to reach out for a consultation and collaboration.
+If you're looking to build or optimize an eCommerce platform on **BigCommerce** feel free to reach out for a consultation and collaboration.

 ---